astroidex/foss4g-2021-workshop-postgresql-postgis-for-beginner-astrid-emde/foss4g-2021-workshop-postgresql-postgis-for-beginner-astrid-emde.md

 1. Open the DB Manager
 1. Connect to your database
-1. Use the Import layer/file button1.
-Choose your data for import
+1. Use the Import layer/file button
+1. Choose your data for import
 1. define a name for your table, the SRID, add a primary key (gid recommended)
 1. Create a spatial index
 1. Start the import